andre83411/tictactoegame/README.md

 ## Roadmap to improvements:

--will add CSS stylesheets code:
+- will add CSS stylesheets code:
   1. To style board.
   2. To style squares
   3. To Add colors to board and squares
   4. Will add a status bar
   5. will color code the playes and pay turn (X and O)

--Will add HTML file code.
+- Will add HTML file code.